 Common Dental Problems

 Horses are prone to several tooth problems.
-These problems can result in poor health, weight loss, difficulty carry a bit, have have behavior or performance problems when ridden or driven.
-Horses can have cracked, loose or broken teeth from an accident.
-The baby teeth may not shed properly, and need the attention of a dentist or veterinarian.
+These problems can result in poor health, weight loss, difficulty wearing a bit, and behavior or performance problems when ridden or driven.
+Horses can have cracked, loose, or broken teeth from an accident.
+Baby teeth may not shed properly and could need the attention of an equine dentist or veterinarian.
 Uneven wear can cause sharp edges and hooks that require smoothing down to prevent irritation to the inside of the cheeks or tongue.
-Some horses have misaligned jaws and can be under shot or overshot, also caused parrot mouthed, causing wear and chewing problems.
+Some horses have misaligned jaws that can be undershot or overshot, also called parrot mouth, which can cause wear and chewing problems.

-Teeth can become infected and abscesses in the jaw can form if debris or plaque causes problems.
+Teeth can become infected and abscesses in the jaw can form if debris or plaque cause problems.
 Because the roots of some of the molars extend near the sinus cavity, some infections can appear to be sinus problems.
-The yellowish, or brownish color of the teeth is normally.
-They don’t stay pearly white because they are stained by the foodstuffs they chew.
+The yellowish or brownish color of the teeth is normal.
+The teeth do not stay pearly white because they become stained by the food eaten.
 However, the gums should appear healthy pink.
-Any change of color can mean a health problem or specific dental problem.Continue to 9 of 9 below.
+Any change of color can mean a health problem or a specific dental problem.Continue to 9 of 9 below.

 09 of 09

-Horses need regular dental check-ups like people do.
-How often a dentist or veterinarian needs to check a horse’s mouth is determined by the horse itself.
+Horses need regular dental check-ups just like people do.
+The frequency that a dentist or veterinarian needs to check a horse’s mouth depends on the horse.
 Generally, once a year is sufficient.
 But, some horses because of ongoing problems, or the shape and size of its mouth may need more frequent checks.
-When your horse’s teeth are checked, its age will be taken into account, since some problems such as caps, hooks and points are related to age.
+When your horse’s teeth are checked, its age will be taken into account, since some problems such as caps, hooks, and points are related to age.
 Your horse may need a bit seat, or even need teeth removed.
 And, when an older horse starts having problems grinding food due to worn or missing teeth, a veterinarian can help you determine the best diet for your horse.